-- A List of Sulfate and Paraben Free Shampoos
+- The Best Sulfate and Paraben Free Shampoos

 One such chemical that get’s quite a bit of attention (and has done for some time) are Parabens, which are believed to be an ingredient in over 75% of all cosmetic products.
 In this article we’ll take a closer look at Paraben free shampoo and cosmetics and provide you the information from both sides to help you make an informed choice on whether you should be using a Paraben free alternative.

 You will no doubt have seen Paraben free labeling on many cosmetic products, most commonly shampoos, but are they dangerous?
 Should you be as concerned as you might be over Sulfates?

 A lot of manufacturers have introduced a Paraben free line or even gone completely Paraben free.
 Don’t be fooled into thinking this is evidence that they are dangerous however, this is merely a reaction to consumer concern.
 In reality the perceived truth is just as damaging as the actual truth for shampoo manufacturers when it comes to sales.
 As a result shampoo and skin care companies have mostly fallen into line, even though many remain unconvinced Parabens are an issue at all.

 There are a number of Parabens you might find on your shampoo label including:

 Parabens are essentially another word for preservatives.
 Preservatives are required for shampoos or any organic substance that is required to have a shelf life, e.g. how long a particular product remains acceptable to use under normal conditions.